Topcoder Open: Software Development

-Officially called as Component Development from 2004 to 2009, and just as Development from 2010 to nowadays.
-The actual rules differ from year to year, but, typically, competitors are presented with technical specifications for development of a software component / application / tool, or with a more open, hackathon-style requirements, which they must implement in the best possible way in 4 hours.
-Submitted solutions are evaluated by a panel of judges according to objective scorecards.
+This was officially called Component Development from 2004 to 2009, and Development from 2010 to 2022.
+The actual rules differed from year to year, but, typically, competitors were presented with technical specifications for development of a software component, application, or tool, or they were presented with more open, hackathon-style requirements, which they must implement in the best possible way in 4 hours.
+Submitted solutions were evaluated by a panel of judges according to objective scorecards.